On the inherent harmfulness of political correctness

 A not-so-thorough case study

 According to official sources5, Eich occupied his rightful place as CEO of the Mozilla Corporation for exactly one week and three days.
-Sometime during this timeframe, voices had discussed a political donation made by Eich for some law or another which seeked to invalidate gay marriage rights in some US state or another, which, I suppose, would lead one to believe that Eich hates gays.
+Sometime during this timeframe, voices had discussed a political donation made by Eich for some law or another which sought to invalidate gay marriage rights in some US state or another, which, I suppose, would lead one to believe that Eich hates gays.
 The outcry and political pressure spawned by this was impressive, and while being gay or pro-gay or anti-gay has nothing to do with his merits as a CEO, he was effectively forced to resign.

 Now, my educated view of this unfortunate event tells me that Brendan Eich has a lot of enemies.
 Whatever his personal life is, this was used by people who don't exactly like him in order to bring him down right at his moment of peak and, if possible, to completely break him as a man who's in a perfectly legitimate position.
 This evil, if I may call it so, was no different from forcing someone to leave somewhere due to religious beliefs or you name it, since those are nothing but his personal beliefs and views of the world, whatever they may be.
 What happened was the perfect strawman, the kind of tribal behaviour that never occurs in the civilized world.

 On another note, activists who are pro-some-group-or-another like to perform "public shaming" on all "straight white males" on various social networks, on the false premise of positive discrimination, stating that people born in a social group or another are somehow indebted to people born in some other social group, which I suppose goes back to the Christian sophism that we all bear Adam and Eve's sins.
-One such attack is the harassement of Notch6 on Twitter on the basis that he didn't do enough to help some-group-or-another in his games.
+One such attack is the harassment of Notch6 on Twitter on the basis that he didn't do enough to help some-group-or-another in his games.
 Others include the rantings of artists whom I otherwise admire7, who try to impose that art "oughta" consider some or other views, otherwise it "oughta" cease to be viewed as such, like people actually give a damn about what anyone else thinks art "oughta" be.

 Finally, I feel compelled to remark the hypocrisy that comes along with all the politically correct nonsense: Coca Cola got publicly burned in a recent ad promoting diversity, multiculturalism and other such values that "oughta matter" to this Brave New World, albeit in a manner which doesn't promote "positive discrimination" and political attitudes.
-This goes to show that modern tribalism considers that it's ok, no, that it's better to be a black gay woman, just as long as you're not a brown muslim arab who doesn't speak English.
+This goes to show that modern tribalism considers that it's ok, no, that it's better to be a black gay woman, just as long as you're not a brown Muslim Arab who doesn't speak English.

-And no, it doesn't matter that you have a Phd.
+And no, it doesn't matter that you have a PhD.
 Your political correctness is a proverbial Auschwitz of minds, and it's killing me.

 Tried it, didn't work.↩